misterstrogg/mediabreaker/README.md

 **brhandbreaker.pl:** Looks for mkv files without parent directories in a source folder, writes compressed mkv files to a destination directory.

 **makelinks:** configuration wrapper for link script.
-Set up your source and destination directories here, and it will create a tree of links for titles across multiple disks. protip: Share the destination directories via samba (enable follow symlinks).
+Set up your source and destination directories here, and it will create a tree of links for titles across multiple disks. protip: Share the destination directories via samba (enable follow symlinks), or point your local plex install here.
 WARNING THIS SCRIPT WILL RM -RF /videolinks and /musiclinks.
 (I probably need to implement a safer way.)

 **linkmaker:** The script that does the work of making links.